 In addition to the above, up to 10% additional FSR could be achieved subject to a competitive design process.
+Any additional residential floor area granted by the 10% design competition bonus is to also provide the required mix of social, affordable and market housing.

-This planning proposal facilitates FSRs ranging from 0.56:1 to 7.72:1 across the developable land in Waterloo Estate (South).
-Altogether, the total available residential floor area on all LAHC-owned land in the Waterloo Estate (South) is about 236,403 sqm (about 3,012 dwellings), and about 17,000 square metres for non-residential uses.
+This planning proposal facilitates FSRs ranging from 0.85:1 to 8.41:1 across the developable land in Waterloo Estate (South).
+Altogether, the total available residential floor area on all LAHC-owned land in the Waterloo Estate (South) is about 250,000 sqm (about 3,012 dwellings), and about 17,000 square metres for non-residential uses.